terales/socatar/CONTRIBUTING.md

 [After setting up your development environment](#set-up-a-development-environment) the workflow is very straighforward:

-#### Add new source
+#### Add a new source

 Let's add a Facebook source:

-* Create an issue "Add Facebook source", it would be #2
+* Create an issue "Add Facebook source", it would be [#2](https://github.com/terales/socatar/issues/2)
-* Ask for written permissions to use other people profiles, like we did in #43
+* Ask for written permissions to use other people profiles, like we did in [#43](https://github.com/terales/socatar/issues/43)
-* Create a branch like '2-add-facebook-source' for the created issue
+* Create a branch like `2-add-facebook-source` for the created issue

 > Master branch could be updated only with pull request which passes tests at Travic CI and coverage at Coveralls